The Porthole of the Kelp

 Reel, D Dorian

 The Kelp, as Bobby Casey tells it, was the name of a ship.
-He and his cousin encountered the Kelp (or Kelly Kelp) aground on the beach at Spanish Point, on the coast of County Clare, Ireland.
+He and his cousin encountered the Kelp aground on the beach at Spanish Point, on the coast of County Clare, Ireland.
 His cousin kept one of the ship’s portholes as a souvenir, and it was that keepsake that inspired Bobby to name this tune “The Porthole of the Kelp.”

 Recordings